 If the addition will be for aging parents, consult with their doctors or an age-in-place expert to define exactly what they’ll require for living conditions, both now and over the next five to ten years.

-Types of Additions
+Types of additions

 “Bumping out” one or more walls to make a first-floor room slightly larger is something most homeowners think about at one time or another.
-However, when you consider the work required, and the limited amount of space created, it often ends up to be one of your more expensive approaches.
+However, when you consider the work required, and the limited amount of space created, it often figures to be one of your most expensive approaches.

-Adding a whole new room (or rooms) to the first floor of your home is one of the most common ways to add space to a home.
-You can easily create a new family room, apartment or sunroom.
+Adding a whole new room (or rooms) to the first floor of your home is one of the most common ways to add a family room, apartment or sunroom.
 But this approach can also take away yard space.

 For homes with steep rooflines, adding an upper floor dormer may be all that’s needed to transform an awkward space with limited headroom.
-The cost is affordable and, when done well, a dormer can also improve the curb-appeal of your house.
+The cost is affordable and, when done well, a dormer can also improve the curb appeal of your house.

 For homes without an upper floor, adding a second story can double the size of the house without reducing surrounding yard space.
-But be cautious not to ruin the value of homes next to you when you do this, the second story might not be worth the drama on your block.

 Building above the garage is ideal for a space that requires more privacy, such as a rentable apartment, a teen’s bedroom, guest bedroom, guest quarters, or a family bonus room.

-You’ll need a building permit to construct an addition—which will require professional blueprints.
+You’ll need a building permit to construct an addition, which will require professional blueprints.
 Your local building department will not only want to make sure that the addition adheres to the latest building codes, but also ensure it isn’t too tall for the neighborhood or positioned too close to the property line.
 Some building departments will also want to ask your neighbors for their input before giving you the go-ahead.

 Requirements for a legal apartment